shakefu/humbledb/docs/tutorial.rst

           # Here, the datetime.now() function will be called on save which is
           # a convenient way to provide a creation timestamp
           created = 'c', datetime.now

-By convention, HumbleDB uses the no-parentheses form of tuple declaration when declaring default values.

 .. rubric:: Example: Declaring default values for keys